homeofthewizard/vault-maven-plugin/docs/index.markdown

 nav_order: 1
 ---

-# No need to store your credentials locally anymore
+# Maven comes to the rescue to manage your app credentials
 {: .fs-9 }

-The Vault Maven Plugin allows you to fetch credentials from HashiCorp Vault and inject them as environment variables.
-Allowing your program to use them directly, instead of managing the credentials locally on each environment (developpers' local, CI pipelines, or production environment)
+The Vault Maven Plugin allows you to fetch credentials from HashiCorp Vault and make it available to your application.
+Leveraging maven's portability and its plugin based system,
+it allows easy integration with your app and can be used as a single tool for all environments (developers’ local, CI pipelines, or production K8s environment).
 {: .fs-6 .fw-300 }

 [![Quick Start](https://img.shields.io/badge/-Quick%20Start%20%F0%9F%9A%80-blue?style=for-the-badge&logo=rocket)](/vault-maven-plugin/usage.html)